-If your child is ill, please notify the school since we are concerned for his/her well-being.
-If your child is absent because of a contagious disease, please notify us so we can contact other parents.
+If your child is ill, please notify your child's teacher since we are concerned for his/her well-being.
+If your child is absent because of a contagious disease, please notify us so we can contact other parents as needed.